Home > Good Food > Treats + Desserts > Sourdough Chocolate Chip Cookies

 Sourdough Chocolate Chip Cookies

-Sourdough chocolate chip cookies are an incredibly easy-to-make chocolate chip cookie with tons more flavor and yum than a classic chocolate chip cookie!
-Use up your sourdough discard with this delicious recipe.
+Sourdough chocolate chip cookies are an incredibly easy-to-make chocolate chip cookie with tons more flavor and yum than the classic version!
+Use up your sourdough discard in these delicious, chewy cookies.

-Oh yeah, these cookies are loaded with delicious browned butter, chopped Hershey's bars, and... sourdough discard?
+Oh yeah, these cookies are loaded with delicious browned butter, chopped Hershey’s bars, and… sourdough starter discard?

 This sourdough chocolate chip cookies recipe is dedicated to something sweet!